rob450-soccer/RCSSServerMJ/doc/source/user/agent_protocol.rst

     Every cycle.

 Noise Model
     None.
-However, the axis position and velocity values are trucated to two digits.
+However, the axis position and velocity values are truncated to two digits.

 Message Format